Blind Two-Dimensional Super-Resolution and Its Performance Guarantee (Extended Version): Introduction

-With all the aforementioned work being based on one-dimensional (1D) super-resolution, some other work is also performed on multidimensional (MD) super-resolution.
-For instance, the work in \cite{heckel2016super} studies the problem of super-resolving time and frequency shifts simultaneously in radar application where the recovery problem is formulated as a 2D line spectrum estimation problem using the atomic norm framework.
-The received signal is modeled as a superposition of delayed and Doppler shifted versions of a single transmitted signal.
-Thus, it has the same mathematical formulation as in (\ref{eq: model intro}); however, as we will discuss later, the \emph{single} transmitted waveform in \cite{heckel2016super} is assumed to be known with its samples having a Gaussian distribution.
-An SDP relaxation for the dual optimization problem is then obtained using the results in \cite{xu2014precise, dumitrescu2017positive}.
-The exact recovery of the unknown shifts is shown to exist provided that their number is linear with a log-factor in the total number of the observed samples.
+With all previous work being based on 1D super-resolution, some other work is also performed on multidimensional (MD) super-resolution.
+For instance, \cite{heckel2016super} studies super-resolving time-frequency shifts simultaneously in radar applications where the recovery problem is formulated as a 2D line spectrum estimation problem using the atomic norm.
+The received signal is modeled as a superposition of delayed and frequency-shifted versions of a single transmitted signal.
+Thus, it has the same formulation as in (\ref{eq: model}); however, as we will discuss later, the \emph{single} transmitted waveform in \cite{heckel2016super} is known with its samples being Gaussian.
+An SDP relaxation for the dual is then obtained using the results in \cite{xu2014precise, dumitrescu2017positive}.
+The exact recovery of the shifts is shown to exist, given that their number is linear with a log-factor in the observed samples' number.

-On the other hand, the work in \cite{heckel2016supermimo} extends \cite{heckel2016super} to a multiple input, multiple output (MIMO) radar upon applying the same settings in \cite{heckel2016super}.
+Furthermore, the work in \cite{heckel2016supermimo} extends \cite{heckel2016super} to MIMO radars upon applying the same settings in \cite{heckel2016super}.
 The authors in \cite{bendory2015super} study super-resolving ensemble of Diracs on a sphere from their low-resolution measurements.
-The problem is formed as a 2D atomic norm minimization and then solved by applying the results in \cite{xu2014precise, dumitrescu2017positive}.
-Finally, the work in \cite{yang2016vandermonde} addresses the MD super-resolution problem with compressive measurements where an exact reformulation for the atomic norm recovery problem is obtained and then solved using a proposed Vandermonde decomposition.
-We point out that all the previously mentioned super-resolution theories address the non-blindness scenario where the waveforms/point spread functions are perfectly known.
+The problem is formed as a 2D atomic norm minimization and then solved using the results in \cite{xu2014precise, dumitrescu2017positive}. {{On the other hand, the work in \cite{chi2014compressive} provides a 2D atomic norm super-resolution framework to estimate a set of 2D frequencies from a random subset of samples gathered from a mixture of 2D sinusoids.
+The work shows that all the unknown frequencies can be recovered under a minimum separation condition upon solving an atomic norm minimization problem.
+In contrast to our general framework, the recovery problem in \cite{chi2014compressive} is simplified by addressing the case where the observed data is assumed to be represented using two 2D square matrices.}} Finally,\cite{yang2016vandermonde} addresses the MD super-resolution with compressive measurements where an exact reformulation for the atomic norm recovery problem is obtained and solved using a proposed Vandermonde decomposition.
+We point out that all the above-mentioned theories address the non-blind case where the waveforms/PSFs are known.